Pearl Harbor is located on the Hawaiian island of Oahu.

 How much does it cost to go to Pearl Harbor from Waikiki without a tour?!

-The absolute minimum you need to spend to visit Pearl Harbor when you are staying on Oahu is less than $7 per person!
+The absolute minimum you need to spend to visit Pearl Harbor when you are staying on Oahu is $7 per person!

 - Pearl Harbor entry fee: FREE!